Death of John O'Keefe: Second trial

 Read's second trial began on April 1, 2025, with special deputy district attorney Hank Brennan, recognized for defending Whitey Bulger, leading the prosecution.
 New York-based attorney Robert Alessi and Victoria Brophey George were added to Read's defense team.

 On the first day of trial, Read filed an emergency request to the U.S. Supreme Court to delay proceedings and dismiss two charges on double jeopardy grounds; both requests were denied.
-She faced three major charges: second-degree murder, manslaughter while operating under the influence and leaving the scene of a collision resulting in death.
-The prosecution presented evidence related to Read's blood alcohol level, digital activity timelines and forensic analysis of damage to her vehicle.
+She faced three major charges: second-degree murder, manslaughter while operating under the influence, and leaving the scene of a collision resulting in death.
+The prosecution presented evidence related to Read's blood alcohol level, digital activity timelines, and forensic analysis of damage to her vehicle.
 Testimony included expert opinions on the alignment of injuries to O'Keefe with the alleged reverse impact from Read's Lexus.
 The prosecution rested its case on May 29, 2025.

-The defense opened with testimony challenging the cause of O'Keefe's injuries, suggesting alternative explanations including a potential dog bite.
+The defense opened with testimony challenging the cause of O'Keefe's injuries, suggesting alternative explanations, including a dog bite.
 Disputes arose over late-stage questioning about DNA evidence, prompting a mistrial motion from the defense, which was denied.
 Additional defense testimony addressed the condition of Read's taillight and whether it had been altered after the incident.
 On June 11, 2025, the defense rested its case.
 Jury deliberations began two days later.

 On June 18, Read was found not guilty on the three major charges; the jury did find her guilty of the lesser charge of operating under the influence (OUI).
-For this, she received a year's probation, which required Read's participation on the Commonwealth's 24(d) (Note: The 24(d) program is also known as the Massachusetts Impaired Driving Program (MID).) program; in addition to probation, she is to receive outpatient treatment and suspension of her license—the standard for a first-time offense.
+For this, she received a year's probation, which required Read's participation in the Commonwealth's 24(d) (Note: The 24(d) program is also known as the Massachusetts Impaired Driving Program (MID).) program; in addition to probation, she was required to receive outpatient treatment and her driver's license was suspended—the standard for a first-time offense.

 Civil lawsuit

 On August 23, 2024, the O'Keefe family filed a wrongful death lawsuit against Read and two bars in Canton, accusing Read of hitting and killing O'Keefe and the bars of overserving her.
 The judge in the civil case, William White, ordered a stay of proceedings until the criminal case was resolved to protect Read's Fifth Amendment rights.
-Read is represented by three lawyers from the Boston law firm Melick & Porter, LLP for the civil case.
+Read is represented by three lawyers from the Boston law firm Melick & Porter, LLP in the civil case.